And in the bathroom...more beauty:

 Shane has the idea to hang a small chandelier over the island…but I’m not sold.
 This is similar to what he likes:

 So, as I mentioned yesterday, we had a contractor come out last night to give us a quote on the countertops.
-In my post I mentioned a rough price of $40 per square foot…but those who know me well (Shane) know that I low-ball EVERYTHING!
-And apparently, with this guy’s products I low balled by about $10.
+In my post I mentioned a rough price of $40 per square foot…but those who know

 I also learned that they getcha’ with the sinks.
 We currently have a cream colored porcelain sink and I hate it.
 It scratches so easily and it’s cream – so it’s a nightmare to keep clean.
 AND – it has two bowls, but the bowl with the garbage disposal is really small (like a bar sink) and the other is extremely oversized…makes no sense.
 Well, I told the guy last night that I wanted a stainless steel undermount sink with two equal size bowls.
 ‘No problem.’